anders-korsnes/catchable/README.md

 5. **Create an account and use it**

-Register from the login page, pick your region and types in Settings, and start swiping.
+Register from the login page, pick your region and types in Settings, and start catching.
 There's no seed data — the app pulls Pokémon from [PokéAPI](https://pokeapi.co/) and jokes from [api.chucknorris.io](https://api.chucknorris.io/) on the fly.

 ---